danabban/data-blog/content/authors/admin/_index.md

 Daniel Abban is an experienced data analyst with a bachelor of Mathematics from Kwame Nkrumah University.
 He has spent the last 5 years helping organizations understand and visualize their data.
 First honing his data skills as a fresh graduate, he co-founded DataLamp Consult - to provide training on data tools and assist students with their thesis methodology.

 His passion is to use data to solve real-world business challenges.
-He is a writer and speaker on the topic of data analytics, data visualization, and data science.
-His blog is focused on promoting a data-driven culture in business.
+He is a writer and speaker on the topic of data analytics

+Please feel free to contact me if you are interested in data analytics seminars or data analytics consulting